All Episodes

 They've been talking about global warming or global freezing in the media.

-And in the 1800s, you're worried about uh coming glaciers and ice ages, and every twenty or twenty-five years or so that it shifts from cooling to warming.
+And every 20 or 25 years or so, it shifts from cooling to warming.

 Keep everybody on the edge of their seats and in a constant state of fear and crisis and angst and so forth.

-The models don't even take into account all the factors that uh affect the climate in the greenhouse.
+But the data here is so spurious on all of this, the models don't even take into account all the factors that affect the climate in the greenhouse.

 It's all a hoax.